Dolomites “Family” Hiking Tour Write a review

 Today we take a leisurely bike ride along the bike path from San Candido to Lienz, Austria.
 The 44 km (26 mile) bike ride is quite easy and is recommended for families with small children.
 This unique bike trail cuts through a valley surrounded by breathtaking mountains on either side.
 The one-way ride takes about 2 ½ – 3 hours, but if you are tired, there are six train stations along the route where you can load yourself and the bike and return back to San Candido.
 So, there is no pressure to complete the ride!
 Once in Lienz, we’ll park our bikes at the train station and visit the quaint Austrian village of Lienz.
 Lunch and free time to explore the town and its fascinating castle.
 If time permits, kids might opt to take an exciting ride on San Candido’s “Funbob,” a summertime version of the bobsled.
 Overnight in San Candido/Innichen.
 Hotel, breakfast and dinner included.

 We leave the Sud Tyrol region this morning and hike towards the Veneto and its alpine gem, Cortina d’Ampezzo.
 As we draw closer to the wide valley where the town lies, the surrounding peaks of Monte Cristallo, Monte Pelmo, Croda da Lago, and the Tofanes fill our view.
 You will see why Cortina is considered to be the most perfectly situated town in the Italian Alps.
 Today we hike from Cimabanche to Ra Stua, where we stop for another delicious lunch.
-Afterwards you can choose to go directly to Cortina by bus, or do an optional afternoon walk from Ra Stua.
-We spend the next two nights at the locally famous Hotel Menardi, owned by a family that has been in the hotel business for 300 years!
-Before dinner you might enjoy a whirlpool in the hotel spa.
-Overnight Cortina.
+Afterwards you can choose to go directly to Cortina by van transfer, or do an optional afternoon walk from Ra Stua.
+Overnight Cortina in a centrally located four star hotel.
 Hotel, breakfast and dinner included.

 We begin our day with a short transfer to Passo Tre Croci where we pick up the trail to Lake Sorapis.
 The walk starts off nice, easy and flat, through a forested area with great views of the impressive Monte Cristallo.
 As we begin to climb, you will start to see the Tre Cime in the distance.
 We traverse the mountain, taking in the breathtaking views all around and descend to the lovely turquoise Lake Sorapis.
 We’ll have the opportunity to try a delicious lunch of “canederli” (bread dumplings) before heading back down through the alpine forest to our hotel.
 Trip members may also choose instead to spend a less vigorous day today exploring lovely Cortina and its environs.
 There’s plenty of opportunity for shopping, strolling and perhaps just relaxing in an open-air café and enjoying the spectacular setting of this wonderful resort.
 For children and parents interested in the afternoon activity, your guides will accompany you on a short walk to the Cortina Parco Avventura / Adventure Park (Adrenalin Center) where guests can choose from three different rope courses and test their skills at zip-lines, tree climbing, bridge and net crossings.
 Other fun options at the park include a possible taxi-bob ride (bobsled run with a certified pilot).
 This evening you are free to dine wherever you like in Cortina.
 Hotel and breakfast included.
 Dinner not included.

 Depending on the weather, we will either take you up to the Rifugio Nuvolau, which in the local dialect means the ‘rifugio in the clouds.’
 If it is a clear day this route offers wonderful hiking and stupendous views.
-Otherwise we will hike amongst the “Cinque Torri” (five towers) whose towering spires dwarf all around.
+Otherwise, we will hike amongst the “Cinque Torri” (five towers) whose towering spires dwarf all around.
 Return to Cortina where you will have free time to explore Cortina village (or return to the Parco Avventura!).
-A special farewell dinner at Ristorante El Zoco will cap the week’s family adventures.
+A special farewell dinner will cap the week’s family adventures.
 Hotel, breakfast and dinner included.

 We leave at 9:00 by van for a 2-hour transfer to the Venice airport.
 From there you can take a bus or water taxi into town or to the train station for onward travel.
 If you're flying out of Venice, don't book anything leaving before 1 or 2 p.m. to be sure.
 Earlier transfers can be arranged, at your expense.
 Breakfast and transfer included.

-The walks in the Dolomites are the most difficult that we offer.
-The terrain is quite rugged and covers a lot of elevation gain and loss.
+The hikes in the Dolomites that we have designed for this tour are easier than our regular hikes but the terrain is quite rugged.
+Everyone in the family needs previous hiking experience.
 Many of the days present the option of taking a cable-car of funicular up or down various stretches, allowing for an easier hike.
 We have designed the trip so that there is always some free time in the late afternoon so you can relax, read, or explore the towns where we stay.
 Breakfast is included every day, and dinners reflect the excellent traditional food of the region.
-Daily distance between 8 and 14 kms.
+Daily distance between 6 and 14 kms.

 Visit the Dolomites: great site about the area, see especially the section on culture, traditions, food, etc.